- This event has passed.

 Block play is more than just about stacking and randomly putting shapes together.
 The block area can be used to teach math, literacy, science, art, social skills, and more.
 The tactile nature of blocks encourages neural firing in the brain.
 The visual-spatial aspect of blocks is a wonderful way to support learning the alphabet and eventually reading.
 The physical involvement when working with blocks promotes motor skills.
 The socialization around block play promotes language and vocabulary development.
 Blocks are more than just a center—they are a foundational cornerstone for engaged learning.

-In this edWebinar, Keith L. Pentz, National ECE Specialist at Kaplan Early Learning Company, will share with participants how to:
+In this edWebinar, Keith L. Pentz, National ECE Specialist at Kaplan Early Learning Company, shares how to:

 - Describe how different areas of the brain are impacted when playing with blocks

 - Understand how blocks can be used to teach and instruct in numerous content areas

 - Explain the importance of manipulatives in learning

 - Analyze block structures to determine the relationship to a child’s development

 Pre-K educators will benefit from watching this recorded session.
 Learn more about the benefits of block play for your Pre-K learners.